Home

 7. Misaligned or Damaged Suspension Parts

-Scrape marks or rust on the suspension components (tie rod, control arm bushing, CV joints, etc.) mean it has come into contact with the rough road surface as you drive (especially over a speed bump).
+For instance, scrape marks and rust on the suspension components (tie rod end, control arm bushings, etc.) can mean they have come in contact with rough road surfaces (such as a speed bump or pothole).
 Although such marks can occur due to accidents, they could also indicate wear in the ball joint.

 Most of these symptoms can overlap with other car suspension issues.
-So, to figure out whether the ball joint is causing it, you’ll need a mechanic to inspect it.
+So, you’ll need a professional mechanic to determine if the ball joint is causing it.

 How to Inspect the Ball Joint

-Here’s how a mechanic would inspect your vehicle for a worn ball joint:
+Here’s how a mechanic will check your vehicle for worn-out ball joints:

 1. Jack up the car and secure it with stands.
-This makes it easier for them to reach under your vehicle to inspect the suspension system later.
+This will make it easier for them to reach under your vehicle for a visual inspection of the suspension system.

-1. Next, visually assess the tires and look for signs of uneven wear.
-They’ll look out for irregular thread wear in the front tires.
-As mentioned before, a failing ball joint can cause uneven pressure and friction on the tires.
+1. Next, assess the tires and look for signs of uneven wear.
+They’ll check for irregular tread wear in the front tires.

 1. Next, they’ll rock the tire back and forth to test the ball joints’ play.
 A new ball joint wouldn’t cause excessive play or unusual noises as the tire moves.